The Garden (band)

 The Garden is an American experimental rock band from Orange County, California, formed in 2011 by twin brothers Wyatt and Fletcher Shears.
 The duo released their debut album The Life and Times of a Paperclip in 2013, with several smaller releases following.
 In 2015, the group released their second studio album Haha along with the lead single "All Smiles Over Here :)" to critical acclaim after being signed to Epitaph Records.
-They released their third album Mirror Might Steal Your Charm in March 2018, and their fourth album, Kiss My Super Bowl Ring was released in March 2020.
-The group’s fifth album, Horseshit on Route 66, was their second self-released album, being released in September 2022.
-The brothers have toured across the US, Europe, United Kingdom, China, Japan, New Zealand, Australia, Canada, Mexico, and in 2019, they appeared at Coachella.
+The brothers have toured across the US, Europe, United Kingdom, China, Japan, New Zealand, Australia, Canada, Mexico, and in 2019 and 2023, they appeared at Coachella.

 History

-2011–2014: Formation and debut album
+2011–2013: Formation, debut album and EPs

-Twins Wyatt and Fletcher Shears formed The Garden in 2011 aged 17 as a side project of their band M.H.V (Ms. Hannah's Victims), but eventually they departed in order to pursue The Garden full time.
+Twins Wyatt and Fletcher Shears formed The Garden in 2011 aged 17, as a side project of their band M.H.V (Ms. Hannah's Victims), but eventually they departed in order to pursue The Garden full time.
 Their name The Garden is intended as a metaphor for their music "growing" and evolving.
-They began playing shows and soon, still signed to their previous band's label Burger Records, released their debut self titled EP in May, 2012 on cassette, followed by Everything Is Perfect in December.
-They released the song "I'm a Woman" with a video in late 2012 before releasing their debut album The Life and Times of a Paperclip in July, 2013.
-A month later they released the Rules EP, featuring "Spirit Chant" previously released on Everything Is Perfect, and "Get Me My Blade" which was released along with a video earlier that year.
-They released a few more singles and EP's throughout 2014, as well as a song titled Cloak, a track featured on their then upcoming second album.
+They began playing shows and soon, still signed to their previous band's label Burger Records, released their debut self titled EP in May 2012 on cassette, followed by Everything Is Perfect in December.
+They released the song "I'm a Woman" with a video in late 2012 before releasing their debut album The Life and Times of a Paperclip in July 2013.
+A month later they released the Rules EP, featuring "Spirit Chant" (previously released on Everything Is Perfect) and "Get Me My Blade", which released along with a video earlier that year.

+2014–2015: The Vadaverse Platforms and haha

+The twins would then go on to release quite a few more singles throughout 2013–14, as well as 2 songs titled "Crystal Clear" (released both in January, with b-side "Slice Em", and April 2014), and "Cloak" that would eventually appear on their then upcoming, second album.
+These 2 tracks would later be put on their 3 triple-single compilation - The Vadaverse Platforms; collectively released same-day in June 2014, separately physical on 3 separate labels, shortly following a video for a track that appears on all 3; "Crystal Clear".

+In December 2014, The Garden twins released a 7" titled "Surprise!", featuring the B-side "This Could Build Us a Home"; a future cut off of what was next for The Garden..

+In 2015, they signed to Epitaph Records, and in March, premiered the track "I Want That Nose I Saw On TV".
+Later in August, they announced their second studio album haha, simultaneously with their lead single "All Smiles Over Here :)".
+After a few more singles and videos within the following months, the twins ultimately released their second studio album haha, on October 9, 2015.